 4. Cool your drinks and food first

-If you don’t have room in the fridge, put your beers in the crushed ice you’ve already put in the icebox.
+If you don’t have room in the fridge, put your drinks in the crushed ice you’re using to cool the icebox down.

 5. Adding the beers!

 If you’re putting drinks in your icebox, leave the crushed ice in (from Tip #1 above) even if it’s already half melted.
 The cold water will help to slow your block ice from melting.

 The sun is your worst enemy in preserving your ice and the reasons should be obvious.
 Keep your icebox in the shade as much as possible and ensure there is good airflow around the box.
 Sitting the icebox inside your tent or car is like putting it in an oven as temperatures can often climb 10 – 20 degrees higher than outside.